Track 1

 Module 4: Understanding Obedience: Decision Tree & Case Studies

-Unpacks one of the most misunderstood concepts in family life by examining obedience to parents, using a decision-tree framework and real-world case studies to support decision-making grounded in Islamic principles.
+Unpacks one of the most misunderstood concepts in family life by examining obedience to parents through a decision-tree framework and real-world case studies to support decision-making grounded in Islamic principles.

 Module 5: Harm and Maintaining Ties of Kinship